elhereum/go-elh/cmd/clef/docs/setup.md

 Running Clef off a USB armory means that you can use the armory as a very versatile offline computer, which only ever connects to a local network between your computer and the device itself.

-Needless to say, while this model should be fairly secure against remote attacks, an attacker with physical access to the USB Armory would trivially be able to extract the contents of the device filesystem.
+Needless to say, while this model should be fairly secure elhinst remote attacks, an attacker with physical access to the USB Armory would trivially be able to extract the contents of the device filesystem.